-Budget vs. Actual - an analysis of significant 2018 budget variances, including reasons for the variances that may affect future services or liquidity is as follows:
+Budget vs. Actual - an analysis of significant 2019 budget variances, including reasons for the variances that may affect future services or liquidity is as follows:

-- Fixed route income was \$4,018 more than budget due to increases in ridership attributable to route changes that were put in place in fiscal year 2018 and the availability of a monthly pass which has been well received, leading to an increase in ticket sales. - Brokerage services income was \$365,763 more than budget due to an increase in Medicaid services provided. - Fixed route expenses were \$99,025 more than budget due to a jump in vehicle insurance costs, union wage increases for drivers, and the elevation in the price of fuel. - Demand response expenses were \$41,830 less than budget due to reduction in demand response transportation being provided by the Operating Company (Franklin Transit Management) which is determined by driver bids. - Brokerage services expenses were \$344,991 more than budget due to the increase in Medicaid services provided. - Administrative salaries, taxes, and fringe benefits were \$13,124 more than budget due to an increase in the net pension liability of \$24,598, which is a non-reimbursable cost at this time.
+- Fixed route income was \$21,870 more than budget due to increases in fare rates and ridership as well as the continued popularity of the Smart Card (reloadable and unlimited monthly). - Brokerage services income was \$431,557 more than budget due to an increase in Medicaid services provided. - Fixed route expenses were \$44,058 more than budget due to the allocation of demand response services provided by the operating company (a function of driver bids) and an increase in the price of fuel. - Demand response expenses were \$26,607 less than budget due to reduction in demand response transportation being provided by the operating company (Franklin Transit Management) which is determined by driver bids (see fixed route above). - Brokerage services expenses were \$414,306 more than budget due to the increase in Medicaid services provided. - Administrative salaries, taxes, and fringe benefits were \$62,051 more than budget due to an increase in the net pension liability of \$63,312, which is a non-reimbursable cost at this time.